thomasjungcoe/WebAPIs/ClientSideWebAPI/ClientsideStorage/README.md

         Most modern websites are 'dynamic' -- they store data on the server using some kind of database (server-side storage), then run server-side code to retrieve needed data, insert it into static page template, and serve the resulting HTML to the client to be displayed by the user's browser.

         Client-side storage works in a simliar principle, but different uses.
-        It consists of JS APIs that allow you to store data on the client and then retrieve it when needed.
+        It coaaaaaaaas of JS APIs that allow you to store data on the client and then retrieve it when needed.

         - Personalizing ste preferences (user's settings and whatn not)
         - Persisting previous site activity (storing contents of shopping cart from previous session, user loggin etc.)